What is anxiety?

 - numbness, feeling disconnected

 Counselling can help with anxiety by making it manageable, teaching tools to enable life to go back to normal.
 Regaining control over anxiety can greatly increase self-esteem and quality of life.
-A counsellor will work with you to define and reframe your common anxieties, helping you to understand the problem itself, your triggers and expectations and therefore help you to be firstly accepting of your limits and needs, and be better informed as to how to manage them.
-Counselling can also be a helpful setting to re-expand one’s perspective, as often with anxiety disorders the focus becomes very narrow and it becomes hard to understand the wider context.
-CBT is believed to be good for providing tools and reframin the problems, while longer-term psychotherapy is valuable for rooting out the cause.
+An anxiety therapist will work with you to define and reframe your common anxieties, helping you to understand the problem itself, your triggers and expectations and therefore help you to be firstly accepting of your limits and needs, and be better informed as to how to manage them.